Toward Online Mobile Facility Location on General Metrics: G-OMFL: An Upper Bound Analysis

-Whenever the algorithm moves a resource, it does a best possible move, i.e., a move that achieves the best possible service cost improvement.
-Thus, the algorithm always moves a resource from a node where removing a resource is as cheap as possible to a node where adding a resource reduces the cost as much as possible.
+Whenever \DGA\ moves a facility, it does a best possible move, i.e., a move that achieves the best possible service cost improvement.
+Thus, \DGA\ always moves a facility from a node where removing a facility is as cheap as possible to a node where adding a facility reduces the cost as much as possible.
 Therefore, for each movement $m$, we have